 Not all white mildew found on plant leaves are the same.
 Though both powdery mildew and downy mildew look similar, they're two separate entities and infect different types of plants.
 Both types of mildew thrive in similar conditions and can be kept at bay with the right growing conditions.

-Powdery mildew is caused by fungus.
+Powdery mildew is caused by different fungal pathogens.
 Though it most prevalent on the top sides of leaves, it can also appear on both the top and bottom sides of leaves.
 Leaves infected with this mildew look as if someone spilled a powdery substance on them.

 In addition to the powdery white spots, gardeners can identify powdery mildew by curled and discolored leaves.
 Leaves with powdery mildew can turn brown or yellow as the fungus takes over.